SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 ![deploy-success](img/deploy-success.png "deploy-success")

-Positive
+> aside positive
-: Typically this is when you would have to manually create queues and subscriptions.
+> Typically this is when you would have to manually create queues and subscriptions.
 But behind the scenes, the Solace connector autocreates those for you, so no work there.

 ### Publish events 💥!